vpavlin/env-stacks-demo/README.md

 ### Setting Up Automated Build (video)

+Automated Builds are a feature of Docker Hub which lets you to set up build tasks based on Github repository, branch and path in that repository.
+In the video below you can see how to create new Automated Builds.
+If you then commit and push some changes to a selected branch the image get rebuilt automatically.

 [![How to set up an Automated Build on Docker Hub](https://raw.githubusercontent.com/vpavlin/env-stacks-demo/master/presentation/create-automated-build.png)](https://youtu.be/34c9kERdJ8Y)

 ### Setting Up Rebuilds Based on Fedora Image